-Any type of sand play goes down a treat in this house, so I decided to create a ‘castle themed’ sand play for Oliver.
+Recently we have been learning about castles and as any type of sand play goes down a treat in this house, I decided to create a ‘castle themed’ sand play for Oliver.
 This is such an easy activity to set up, is easy to clean away and is perfect for outdoor play too.

 - A tray

 - Gemstones (I used coloured glass pebbles)